dwilbank68/expensify2/readme.md

     npm run dev-server

+### Run jest in watch mode

+    npm test -- --watch

+    // extra hyphens associate 'watch' with 'test' instead of with 'npm'

 ### return index.html to be handled by react-router-dom instead of server returning 404

     //webpack.config.js will return index.html when request path is 404